The Culture Of Jamaica - Questions For A Project

 I'm picking my brain on this one.

 The first that came to me was food.
-I find that we, for the most part, eat goat intestines and crab, that many in other cultures might see as taboo.
+I find that we, for the most part, eat goat intestines and crab, which many in other cultures might see as taboo.

 But on the flip side, we don't eat snails, iguana, frogs, etc. that some cultures treat as a delicacies.